Open Records Policy

 - Make a good faith attempt to inform third parties when their proprietary information is being requested from the governmental body;

 - Respond in writing to all written communications from the Office of the Attorney General regarding charges for the information and

 - Respond in writing to the Office of the Attorney General regarding complaints about violations of the Act.

 A. Submit a written request by mail, fax, email or in person according to a governmental body's reasonable procedures.

 - Include enough description and detail about the information requested to enable the governmental body to accurately identify and locate the items requested.

 - Cooperate with the governmental body's reasonable efforts to clarify the type or amount of information requested.

 B. Information to be released

-- You may review it promptly, and if it cannot be produced within ten (10) working days the public information officer will notify you in writing of the reasonable date and time when it will be available; and
+- You may review it promptly, and if it cannot be produced within 10 working days the public information officer will notify you in writing of the reasonable date and time when it will be available.

 - Keep all appointments to inspect records and to pick up copies; failure to keep appointments may result in losing the opportunity to inspect the information at the time requested.